PMNS matrix in a non-universal $U(1)_{X}$ extension to the MSSM with one massless neutrino: The extension

 \end{small}

-where $j=1,2,3$ labels the down type singlet quarks, $k=1,3$ labels the first and third quark doublets, $a=1,2$ is the index of the exotic $\mathcal{J}_{L}^{a}$ and $\mathcal{J}_{L}^{c a}$ quarks, $p=e,\mu$ , $q=e,\mu,\tau$, $r=e,\tau$ and $m,n$ label the right-handed and Majorana neutrinos.
-Finally, a soft breaking potential in included, since we are not interested in sparticle masses let's consider soft breaking terms for the scalar particles and gauginos as shown in Eq. (\ref{Vs}).
+where $j=1,2,3$ labels the MSSM down-like singlet quark superfields, $k=1,3$ labels the first and third generation of singlet up-like quark superfields, $a=1,2$ is the index of the new $\mathcal{J}_{L}^{a}$ and $\mathcal{J}_{L}^{c a}$ singlet down-like quark superfields, $p=e,\mu$ labels the first and second lepton doublet superfields, $q=e,\mu,\tau$ labels the neutral lepton superfields containing right-handed neutrinos, $r=e,\tau$ is the index of the MSSM right-handed charged lepton superfields and $m,n=1,2,3$ label the neutral lepton superfields containing Majorana neutrinos.
+All of them according to the notation given in table \ref{modelfermions}.

+Finally, the relevant soft breaking potential is included.
+Since we are not interested in sparticle masses let's consider only soft breaking terms for the scalar particles and gauginos as shown in Eq. (\ref{Vs}) bellow

-where the last terms, proportional to the coupling constants named $k_{1},k_{2},k_{3}$ and $k_{4}$, also breaks softly the parity symmetry to avoid scalar particles below the $125.3 GeV$ threshold.
-Although F-term potential codifies mainly all sparticles interactions and off-diagonal sparticle mass terms we can take only the associated with Higgs particles:
+where the last terms, proportional to the coupling constants named $k_{1},k_{2},k_{3}$ and $k_{4}$, also breaks softly the parity symmetry to avoid scalar particles below the $125.3$ GeV threshold.
+Although F-term potential codifies mainly all sparticles interactions and off-diagonal sparticle mass terms, we take only the associated with Higgs particles:

-It is worth to mention that only the terms involving interactions among Higgs particles have been considered in the $V_{D}$ potential since we are not interested in the sparticles mass generation or interactions.
-The full D-Term potential also includes interactions among squarks, sleptons and Higgs particles which are not gauge singlets, leaving the Majorana sneutrinos as non-interacting although they are considered in this work neither.
+It is worth to mention that only the terms involving interactions among Higgs bosons have been considered in the $V_{D}$ potential since we are not interested in the sparticles mass generation or interactions.